traitecoevo/stateliner/README.md

 ```
 will suffice.

 ## Building the containers

 We first need to build the relevant docker containers.
-We're building a container
+We're building a new container
-off the [lmccalman/stateline](https://hub.docker.com/r/lmccalman/stateline/) image from dockerhub, so the first thing that will happen when you try to build the stateliner image is that the docker will pull down that repo.
+off the [r-base](https://hub.docker.com/_/r-base/) image from dockerhub, so the first thing that will happen when you try to build the stateliner image is that the docker will pull down that repo.

 Then build a container that contains a little more dependencies (for the R worker example)